Don't get caught out with a second-rate car paint job

 This can cause problems down the track, as issues associated with a second-rate car paint job often don't appear until later on.
 Or after the warranty period has ended.*

-Here's how to evaluate the quality of your car respraying now, so you don't get caught out later.
+Here's how to evaluate the quality of your car paint work now, so you don't get caught out later.

 *At Sheen, we provide a lifetime guarantee on all work we carry out.